caguthrie/caguthrie.github.io/source/_posts/2014-04-18-why-does-it-feel-so-good-to-optimize.markdown

 categories: Ruby, Math, Optimization
 ---
 Recently I was faced with a challenge from <a href="http://projecteuler.net/">Project Euler</a> and asked how I would best optimize the solution I wrote.
-Thinking for a little bit, I made a few changes, but none were as interesting as the term that I had never heard before, but understood the concept: Memoization.
+Thinking for a little bit, I made a few changes, but none were as efficient as memoization.

-Memoization is the idea of storing a data in memory available to be referenced again at a later time, instead of calling a function with parameters you have already passed it previously.
-I'll show you how we can use memoization and a little bit of logic to optimize a different problem from Project Euler.
+Memoization is the idea of storing data in memory so it is available to be referenced again at a later time, instead of running logic that you have already ran with the same inputs.
+I'll show you how we can use memoization and a little bit of basic math to optimize a different problem from Project Euler.

 <strong>Project Euler Problem #21: Amicable Numbers</strong>